-Just 10 months earlier, in the fourth quarter of Super Bowl XXVII, Lett recovered a fumble and was mere feet away from scoring a touchdown when he held the ball out -- beginning his endzone celebration early -- as he approached the goal line.
-However, unbeknownst to Lett, Buffalo Bills wide receiver Don Beebe had chased him down from behind and knocked the ball out of Lett's outstretched hand just before the goal line, sending the ball through the endzone.
+Just 10 months earlier, in the fourth quarter of the super football championship, Lett recovered a fumble and was mere feet away from scoring a touchdown when he held the ball out -- beginning his endzone celebration early -- as he approached the goal line.
+However, unbeknownst to Lett, Buffalo wide receiver Don Beebe had chased him down from behind and knocked the ball out of Lett's outstretched hand just before the goal line, sending the ball through the endzone.
 The fumble resulted in a touchback and cost Lett his touchdown.
-While the blunder didn't impact the ending of the game, the error was a major embarrassment for Lett and is still well known today.
+While the blunder didn't impact the ending of the game, the error was a major embarrassment for Lett and is still well-known today.

-In this Jan.
+FILE - In this Jan.
 31, 1993, file photo, Dallas Cowboys Leon Lett (78) begins to celebrate as he heads for the goal line after recovering a Buffalo Bills fumble during Super Bowl XXVII in Pasadena, Calif.
 Bills' Don Beebe, left, stripped the ball from Lett just before Lett crossed the line, turning the ball back over to Buffalo.
 The Cowboys defeated the Bills, 30-13.
-(AP Photo/Douglas C. Pizac)
+(AP Photo/Douglas C. Pizac, File)

 Now, just months later, another Lett blunder gifted Miami another opportunity.
-Per NFL rules, Lett touching the ball at Cowboys 1-yard line gave the Dolphins a new set of downs and another attempt to win the game.
+Per professional football rules, Lett touching the ball at Dallas' 1-yard line gave Miami a new set of downs and another attempt to win the game.

-Revisit some of the key plays from that 1993 Cowboys-Dolphins game:
+Revisit some of the key plays from that 1993 Dallas-Miami game:

 "They made the mistake of touching the football.
 Don’t ever give Stoyanovich two shots," Miami coach Don Shula said after the game.

-Shula, who won an NFL-record 347 games as a head coach, said he never "saw a game end like that before."
+Shula, who won a professional football record 347 games as a head coach, said he never "saw a game end like that before."

 "To be given the opportunity to be there again, it was just unbelievable," Stoyanovich said, looking back on the improbable outcome. "[The first one] was probably a combination of a low kick and not being far enough away from the line of scrimmage.
 It was an incredible turn of events."